graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

     - Dump the schedule of the XLA graph to the user console.
   * - ``--dump_text_reports_to_stdio``
-    - If profiling is enabled, then a text summary of the profile will be dumped io standard output, in addition to the normal report processing.
+    - If profiling is enabled, then a text summary of the profile will be dumped to standard output, in addition to the normal report processing.
   * - ``--executable_cache_path``
     - Enables the Poplar executable cache.